threefoldtech/mycelium/docs/private_network.md

 ## Enable private network

-If you are running the standard `mycelium` binary, private network functionality can be enabled by setting both the `network-name` and `network-key-file` flags on the command line.
-All nodes who which to join the network must use the same values for both flags.
+In order to use the private network implementation of `mycelium`, a separate `mycelium-private` binary is available.
+Private network functionality can be enabled by setting both the `network-name` and `network-key-file` flags on the command line.
+All nodes who wish to join the network must use the same values for both flags.

 > ⚠️ Network name is public, do not put any confidential data here.